PD: Two injured after car wreck collides with pedestrians

 Two people were injured after getting hit by a car involved in a crash in Phoenix Monday evening.

 Sgt.
-Jonathan Howard said the two vehicle collision happened at Indian School Road and 83rd Avenue around 7 P.M.
+Jonathan Howard said the two vehicle collision happened at Indian School at 83rd Avenue around 7 P.M.

 Howard said after two cars collided on the road, one of the cars slid and hit two people nearby.